xiaxin1998/DHCN/README.md

 Codes for AAAI 2021 paper 'Self-Supervised Hypergraph Convolutional Networks for Session-based Recommendation'.

-### Please note that the default link of our paper in google scholar links to an obsolete version with incorrect experimental results.
 ### The latest version of our paper is available at:
 https://ojs.aaai.org/index.php/AAAI/article/view/16578